 The SAS Assessment allows the ISVA to draw up an individual and tailored Safety and Support (SAS) Plan to meet all of the client’s risks and needs, and provides clarity about the nature of support the ISVA will provide.

 Implementation of the Safety and Support (SAS) Assessment

 The SAS Assessment and Support Plan templates and accompanying toolkit can be downloaded at no cost using the links below.
 The templates can be customised and amended to include service specification, commissioning or management requirements.

 - Download the Safety and Support (SAS) Assessment Toolkit (PDF, 2MB)

 - Download the Safety and Support (SAS) Assessment Template (Word, 154KB)

 - Download the Safety and Support (SAS) Planning Template (Word, 127KB)

 - Download a presentation on the Safety and Support (SAS) Assessment Development and Implementation (PDF, 525KB)

 Inclusion on IT systems

-If you use another system and would like us to liaise with them on your behalf, please do let us know if we can be of assistance.
+However, if you use another system and would like us to liaise with your system provider please do let us know.

 For more information about the Safety and Support Assessment please email email@example.com